 Wear winter white in a neutral mix

-See Angie from You Look Fab up there?
-She’s wearing LOADS of winter white, but has added a few touches of black.
+Angie from You Look Fab up wears LOADS of winter white, but usually adds a few touches of black.
 And she looks sharp.
 Winter white is still a white variant, which means it should be treated intentionally.
 It will look marvelous in neutral mixes, paired with patterns that include winter white/off-white, or as an accent.
 Neutral mixes are likely to feel the most natural, so consider pairing with black, gray, brown, olive, or tan.
 Burgundy and navy – both of which rest on the neutral/color border – also work.